Package 'spldv'

 winitial

-string.
-A string indicating the initial moment-weighting matrix Ψ\Psi; it can be either winitial = "optimal" (the default) or winitial = "identity".
+Character string.
+A string indicating the initial moment-weighting matrix Ψ\Psi; it can be either winitial = "optimal" (the default, (HH/n)1(H'H/n)^{-1}) or winitial = "identity".

 s.matrix

-string.
+Character string.
 Only valid of type = "twostep" is used.
 This is a string indicating the type of variance-covariance matrix S^\hat{S} to be used in the second-step procedure; it can be s.matrix = "robust" (the default) or s.matrix = "iid".

 type

-string.
+Character string.
 A string indicating whether the one-step (type = "onestep"), or two-step GMM (type = "twostep") should be computed.

 gradient

-logical.
+Logical.
 Only for testing procedures.
 Should the analytic gradient be used in the GMM optimization procedure?
 TRUE as default.
 If FALSE, then the numerical gradient is used.

 start

-if not NULL, the user must provide a vector of initial parameters for the optimization procedure.
+Vector of optional starting values.
+If not NULL, the user must provide a vector of initial parameters for the optimization procedure.
 When start = NULL, sbinaryGMM uses the traditional Probit or Logit estimates as initial values for the parameters, and the correlation between yy and WyWy as initial value for λ\lambda.

 cons.opt

-logical.
+Logical.
 Should a constrained optimization procedure for λ\lambda be used?
 FALSE as default.

 approximation

-logical.
-If TRUE then (IλW)1(I - \lambda W)^{-1} is approximated as I+λW+λ2W2+λ3W3+...+λqWqI + \lambda W + \lambda^2 W^2 + \lambda^3 W^3 + ... +\lambda^q W^q.
+Logical.
+If TRUE, then (IλW)1(I - \lambda W)^{-1} is approximated as I+λW+λ2W2+λ3W3+...+λqWqI + \lambda W + \lambda^2 W^2 + \lambda^3 W^3 + ... +\lambda^q W^q.
 The default is FALSE.

 verbose

-logical.
+Logical.
 If TRUE, the code reports messages and some values during optimization.

 print.init

-logical.
+Logical.
 If TRUE the initial parameters used in the optimization of the first step are printed.

 pw